chrislevn/chrislevn/README.md

 - 👯 I’m looking for a postion in software engineer or developer relations engineer

-- 🤝 I’m good at Cloud, Full-stack development, AI, and Data Analytics.
+- 🤝 I’m interested in FinOps.

 - 📫 How to reach me **christopherle0711@gmail.com**